naseem1amjad/Angular-Based-ContentBook-With-Instant-Search/README.md

 To get more help on the Angular CLI use `ng help`

 ## Author
-You may contact me at naseem@technologist.com
+You may contact me at naseem@technologist.com to get help in setting up (i.e. Rest APIs for connectivity)